 We wrote about the huge rise in popularity of video content back in 2017 and it's continued to grow by leaps and bounds since then.
 If you haven't done so already, you may want to step up your book marketing with a vlog.
 So let's take a look at how you too can start video blogging or vlogging as part of your book promotion strategy...

 You may be saying to yourself how getting the lighting just right, or making sure your hair is perfect, or even figuring out what your good side is can be a real hassle.

-I totally understand that.
+Totally understandable.
 But I can’t say enough how much I love the responses I get from video blogging.
 Why?
-It’s so engaging and always beats the other content I put out, so I highly recommend this fantastic book marketing strategy.
+It’s so engaging and always beats the other content I put out, so I highly recommend you include a vlog in your book marketing strategy.

 How Much Work Is a Vlog?

 Writing a blog and making a vlog is very similar, but believe it or not, video blogs involve less work.